 Aside from pouring individual pads, you can also use concrete pavers to accomplish something similar.
 Pavers come in various shapes and sizes, so you should be able to find something that works for your design idea.
 The downside is that large pavers can be very heavy, so line up some help or throw on your back brace before you dig in.

-8. Concrete Pool Patio Ideas
+8. Designing a Dream Pool Patio

 No one wants to stand and bake like a worm in the hot sun.
 The key to a great concrete pool patio is having plenty of seating for your guests.
 Consider a few matching table-and-chair sets, complete with umbrellas.
 Not everyone will want to swim, so providing all the necessary seats and tables with shade is paramount to ensuring your friends’ enjoyment.